 Note: On-Site reviews are required only if the district has two or more feeding sites.

-If planning a new Food Service Management Company contract, begin the procurement process.
+If planning a new Catering Contract or Food Service Management Company contract, begin the procurement process.
 If the contract will be over $100,000 for public schools and $150,000 for nonpublic schools, use the formal competitive procedures.

 Complete food production records daily to document the measurable quantity of food items served at each meal/snack.
 Ensure written standardized recipes are available for all foods served that contain two or more ingredients.

-Ensure Child Nutrition (CN) labels or product fact sheets are available for all combination convenience foods (for example, pizza, burritos, corn dogs, etc.) and processed meat/poultry products (for example sausages, salami, fish sticks, chicken nuggets/patties, etc.).
+Ensure Child Nutrition (CN) Labels and Product Formulation Statements are available for all combination convenience foods (for example, pizza, burritos, corn dogs, etc.) and processed meat/poultry products (for example sausages, salami, fish sticks, chicken nuggets/patties, etc.).

-Complete temperature monitoring logs/documentation for Hazard Analysis Critical Control Points (HACCP).
+Complete temperature monitoring logs/documentation for the Hazard Analysis Critical Control Points (HACCP)/Food Safety Plan.

 Complete claims edit to ensure daily claim numbers are accurate.
 This can be done daily or monthly.